Blackdeathanton/gatorexchange/Sprint2.md

 ### 1. Integration of front and backend

  - Backend APIs has been developed and exposed to be used by the Frontend.
+ - Every component in the frontend has been integrated with backend APIs.

 ### 2. Cypress and Unit testing

+ - All frontend components have been tested for their proper functioning using Cypress test framework.

 ### 3. Unit testing backend